habitry/medium_posts/_1000words_leaderboards.md

 Finally, a great leaderboard should support **autonomy**, the satisfaction you get when you act with a sense of personal commitment and choice.
 The opposite of autonomy is feeling coerced and manipulated.

-Well designed leaderboards promote the satisfaction of competence, relatedness, and autonomy for most users, most of the time, and most importantly, they don't pit these needs against each other.
-For example, a risk with leaderboards is communicating to players that they must choose between competence or relatedness.
-A leaderboard can do this by communicating that we are in a zero-sum competition against the people we are playing with, therefore they can only satisfy competence for a few users at the price of frustrating relatedness for many.
+Well designed leaderboards promote the satisfaction of competence, relatedness, and autonomy for most users, most of the time.
+And most important, they don't pit these needs against each other.
+For example, a risk with leaderboards is implying to players that they have to choose between competence or relatedness.
+A leaderboard can do this by suggesting that we are in a zero-sum competition against the people we are playing with.
+When this happens leaderboards satisfy competence for a few users at the price of frustrating relatedness for many.

 Think about it like a "game night" with some friends.
 For most people, the point of a game night is the excuse to hang out and be with each other (relatedness).
-Most board games are designed with low stakes (Monopoly money not being legal tender) and cooperative play (teams, couples, etc) in order prevent competition from pitting relatedness against competence.
-But if you pick a game that is designed differently, like Strip Poker or a full-on Fight Club, then you'll more than likely see more negative impacts on the motivation of your friends than positive ones.
-Some would no doubt leave rather than participate and potentially wreck their friendship and some who played would feel coerced into playing (both examples being the need for relatedness pitted against the need for autonomy).
+Most board games are designed with low stakes (Monopoly money not being legal tender) and cooperative play (teams, couples, etc).
+This is to prevent competition from pitting relatedness against competence.
+But if you pick a game that is designed differently, like Strip Poker or a full-on Fight Club, then you'll more than likely see more negative impacts on the motivation of your friends, than positive ones.
+Some players would no doubt leave rather than participate and potentially wreck their friendship, and some who played would feel coerced into playing (both examples being the need for relatedness pitted against the need for autonomy).
 Even those who did play would likely start to feel different as clothes came off or noses bled.

 But we can break down leaderboards into their behavior change elements and examine the impact that each element has on Basic Psychological Needs.
-And in doing that, show you how you can design these elements so that they satisfy competence, relatedness, and autonomy without pitting them against each other.
+And in doing that, show you how you can design these elements so that they satisfy competence, relatedness, and autonomy, without pitting them against each other.

 #### The Mantra: Competence and Connection over Competition

 # Behavior Change Elements of a Leaderboard

 A Behavior Change Technique is an "active ingredient that brings about behavior change" (Michie et al. 2013).
-The Human Behavior Change Project has identified 88 of these "BCTs" in research and most leaderboards are a system of four of these BCTs:
+The Human Behavior Change Project has identified 93 of these "BCTs" in research, and most leaderboards are a system of four:

 ![How Leaderboards Motivate or Demotivate](images/leaderboards/diagram2.png)

-In turn, each of these behavior change techniques can support or frustrate the three [Basic Psychological Needs](http://habitry.link/motivating-humans).
+In turn, each of these four behavior change techniques can support or frustrate the three [Basic Psychological Needs](http://habitry.link/motivating-humans).

 ![How Leaderboards Motivate or Demotivate](images/leaderboards/diagram3.png)

-Let's walk through how you can design each behavior change technique to support the Basic Psychological Needs rather than frustrate them.
+Let's walk through how you can design each behavior change technique to support the Basic Psychological Needs, rather than frustrate them.

 ## 1. Goal-setting